But Jesus, when he heard the message spoken, immediately said to the ruler of the synagogue, “Do not be afraid, only believe.”

 29 “ ‘These are the creatures which are unclean to you among the creeping things that creep on the earth:

-34 All food which may be eaten which is soaked in water shall be unclean.
+34 All edible food which is soaked in unclean water shall be unclean.
 All drink that may be drunk in every such vessel shall be unclean.

 35 Everything upon which any part of their carcass falls shall be unclean; whether oven, or range for pots, it shall be broken in pieces.
 They are unclean, and shall be unclean to you.

 43 You shall not make yourselves abominable with any creeping thing that creeps.
 You shall not make yourselves unclean with them, that you should be defiled by them.
-44 For I am the Lord your God.
-Sanctify yourselves therefore, and be holy; for I am holy.
+44 For I am the Lord your God, so sanctify yourselves and be holy, for I am holy.
 You shall not defile yourselves with any kind of creeping thing that moves on the earth.
 45 For I am the Lord who brought you up out of the land of Egypt, to be your God.
 You shall therefore be holy, for I am holy.